Boomer TV Trivia: The Beverly Hillbillies

 (Raymond Bailey as Banker Milburn Drysdale 1965 The Beverly Hillbillies Photo: TV Scout)

-By the time The Beverly Hillbillies was going off the air in 1971, Raymond Bailey was a senior citizen and had begun to show symptoms of Alzheimer's Disease, rendering him unable to work after 1975.
+By the time The Beverly Hillbillies was going off the air in 1971, Raymond Bailey was a senior citizen and had begun to show symptoms of Alzheimer's Disease.
+His last film role was in The Strongest Man in the World (1975).

 A1.
 Although actress Irene Ryan played Daisy "Granny" Moses on The Beverly Hillbillies, it was 55+ actress Bea Benaderet who was first considered for "Granny".
 Benaderet ended up laying Jed Clampett's cousin, Pearl Bodine.
 Benaderet starred in the The Beverly Hillbillies spin-off TV series Petticoat Junction, and appeared on the other spin-off - Green Acres - as Kate Bradley, the Shady Rest Hotel owner.
 Benaderet was 62 years old when she died in 1968.

 A2.
-Max Baer, Jr. (1962 Photo: CBS Television), who played Jed's son Jethro Bodine, is now a 78-year-old septuagenarian senior citizen, and the only surviving cast member of The Beverly Hillbillies.
+Max Baer, Jr. (1962 Photo: CBS Television), who played Jed's son Jethro Bodine, is now an octogenarian senior citizen, and the only surviving regular cast member of The Beverly Hillbillies.

 *Images are public domain or Creative Commons licensed & sourced via Wikimedia Commons, Vimeo, or Flickr, unless otherwise noted*